TeodorAnderson/SwatProject/README.md

 - Every county in the US and the coordinates of its geographic midpoint
 - Every nuclear power plant currently operating in the US, their geographic coordinates, and their nameplate generation capacity
 - Every fossil fuel (oil, gas, coal, biomass, other) power plant currently operating in the US, their geographic coordinates, their nameplate generation capacity, and their pollution emissions (NO<sub>x</sub>, SO<sub>2</sub>, CO<sub>2</sub>, CH<sub>4</sub>, N<sub>2</sub>O, PM<sub>2.5</sub>)
-- Global dataset pollution data: various pollutions emitions such as co, so2, no2, no, o3, nh3, etc. Obtained from Openweathermap Historical Pollution API.
+- Global dataset pollution data: various pollutions emissions such as co, so2, no2, no, o3, nh3, etc. Obtained from Openweathermap Historical Pollution API.
 - Incidence rates of several types of cancers for each county in the US
 - Incidence rates of various lung and cardiovascular diseases for each county in the US
 - Life expectancy data for every country